7 Interesting and Fun English Stories for Class 3

 6. The Wolf and the Sheep

-7. The Tortoise And The Bird
+7. The Tortoise and the Bird

 FAQs

 Q.1.
-Which story is best in English?
+Which moral story for kids is best in English?

 Ans: Some of the best stories are mentioned below: